reportportal/agent-net-xunit/README.md

 - xunit.console.exe
 - ReportPortal.XUnitReporter.dll

+> Note: Supports xUnit v2.4

 # Configuration
-Configure connection with Report Portal server in `ReportPortal.config` file.
+Configure connection with Report Portal server in `ReportPortal.config.json` file.

 # Usage
 Just execute your tests as you do it usually.
 Test results are automatically will be sent during execution.